Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 Step 1: Identify Market Structure

-Before looking at any order block, determine the trend:
+Before looking at any zone, determine the trend:

-- Bullish structure → Only trade bullish (demand) order blocks
+- Bullish structure → Only trade bullish (demand) blocks

-- Bearish structure → Only trade bearish (supply) order blocks
+- Bearish structure → Only trade bearish (supply) blocks

 - Ranging → Exercise caution or stay out